webrecorder/replayweb.page/docs/docs/develop/cors-settings.md

 The minimum requirement is to return: `Access-Control-Allow-Origin: https://replayweb.page` and most CORS settings include at least this option.

-## Differences between Chrome, Firefox, and Safari
+## Differences Between Chrome, Firefox, and Safari

-Unfortunately, different browsers have diverged in how they handle enforcing CORS policies.
+Unfortunately, browsers have diverged in how they handle enforcing CORS policies.

 Firefox and Safari sometimes send a [pre-flight OPTIONS request](https://developer.mozilla.org/en-US/docs/Glossary/Preflight_request) when handling ReplayWeb.page requests, because the ReplayWeb.page uses the `Range` header.